Deltares/hydromt_delft3dfm/docs/user_guide/dflowfm_model_setup.rst

 Model methods and components
 ============================

-The HydroMT-Delft3D FM plugin helps you preparing or updating several methods of a Delft3D FM model such as topography information, landuse, soil or forcing.
+The HydroMT-Delft3D FM plugin helps you preparing or updating several methods of a Delft3D FM model such as model topology, map data and forcing.
-The main interactions are available from the HydroMT Command Line Interface and allow you to configure HydroMT in order to build or update or clip Delft3D FM models.
+The main interactions are available from the HydroMT Command Line Interface and allow you to configure HydroMT in order to build or update Delft3D FM models.

-When building or updating a model from command line a `model region <https://deltares.github.io/hydromt/latest/user_guide/model_region>`_; a model setup :ref:`configuration <model_config>` (.ini file) with model methods and options and, optionally, a `data sources <https://deltares.github.io/hydromt/latest/user_guide/data_main>`_ (.yml) file should be prepared.
+When building or updating a model from command line a model setup :ref:`configuration <model_config>` (.yml/.ini file) with model methods and options and, optionally, a `data sources <https://deltares.github.io/hydromt/latest/user_guide/data_prepare_cat.html>`_ (.yml) file should be prepared.

 .. _model_methods: